abuna1985/simple-react-counter/README.md

 }
 ```

 With a counter, there is no need to drop below 0.
-So I decided that when the sate was 0 for any counter, the decrement and reset button should be disabled.
+So I decided that when the state was 0 for any counter, the decrement and reset button should be disabled.

 ```js
 // ./components/Button/index.js